 The Council's Low Emissions Strategy sets out mitigation measures which are required to mitigate such adverse impacts, including through low emissions travel plans, electric vehicle charging and emissions damage cost calculation/ offsetting.
-Although the application does include a Transport Assessment and Travel Plan framework these documents do not adequately provide for measures to off-set or mitigate the adverse air quality and greenhouse gas emissions impacts of the development contrary to Core Strategy Policy EN8(A).
+Although the application does include a Transport Assessment, Travel Plan Framework and Air Quality Assessment these documents do not adequately provide for measures to off-set or mitigate the adverse air quality and greenhouse gas emissions impacts of the development contrary to Core Strategy Policy EN8(A).
 Further details of site sustainability considerations and air quality issues relevant to the proposed development are set out in the Technical report at Appendix 1.